 switched network is providing a base for the network designer to cover security, mobility, and unified communication features.
 Cisco designs three-tier and two-tier hierarchical network for a campus.
 The figure below illustrates the Cisco hierarchical network design.
 The three-tier of this design are the access, distribution, and core layers.
 Every layer of this design can be seen as a clear structured module with particular roles and functions in the campus network.

-The campus hierarchical network design which containing modularity provide critical network services with resilient and flexible.
+The campus hierarchical network design which containing modularity also provide critical network services with resilient and flexible.
 The modularity also provide assistance for increase and change that occurs over time

 Access, Distribution, and Core Layers

 The access layer is the place where traffic enters or exits the campus network.
-It is the edge of the campus network.
-Usually, the main function of an access layer is to provide network connectivity and access to end users.
+It is also the edge of the campus network.
+Usually, the main function of an access layer is to give network connectivity and access to end users.
 The switches of the access layer connect to switches of the distribution layer.
 The switches in the distribution layer apply network foundation technologies such as routing, QoS, and security.

 Collapsed Core Network